HZeyen/PyRefra/README.md

 [3_Running_PyRefra.md](./3_Running_PyRefra.md) is the main manual describing menu entries and other options.

-All these instructions are combined in a file [PyRefra.pdf](./PyRefra.pdf). **It is this file which describes always the last version.** No guaranty that the online version (.md files) is completely up to date, since it is more difficult to maintain.
+All these instructions are combined in a file [PyRefra.pdf](./doc/PyRefra.pdf). **It is this file which describes always the last version.** No guaranty that the online version (.md files) is completely up to date, since it is more difficult to maintain.
+A user's guide (./doc/PyRefra_guide.pdf) takes the opposite approach, explaining how to work with pyRefra.